makerdao/awesome-makerdao/README.md

 - [**Liquid Long**](https://liquid-long.keydonix.com/): Open a leveraged ETH position in a single transaction, _choose your leverage_
 - [**PoolTogether**](https://www.pooltogether.us/): Lossless Lottery using Dai
 - [**Whisp.Money**](https://whisp.money): Dai payroll solution
+- [**AdEx Network**](https://www.adex.network): A protocol and platform for decentralized advertising on blockchain, using DAI as payment method for advertisers on the platform.

 ## 3rd Party CDP Portals